Grilled Shrimp Cobb Salad

 This post may contain affiliate links.
 Read my disclosure policy.

 Cobb Salad is such a classic.
 With the chicken, eggs, bacon, avocado, blue cheese, and more, it’s definitely not just a pile of greens.
-This is a dinner-worthy salad that will satisfy even the biggest appetites.
+It’s a dinner-worthy salad that will satisfy even the biggest appetites.
+However, sometimes even the classics need an update to give an old favorite new life.
+With a little summertime flair and Mexican inspo, you are going to love this version.
+Here’s why…

+• Restaurant-worthy.
 This is the kind of salad that, once you realize how easy it is to make at home, you won’t want to spend your money ordering restaurant salads ever again!

 The best thing about a Cobb salad is how satisfying and flavorful it is because it is loaded with tasty toppings.
 That’s why this ingredient list might look a little long.
 But don’t let that scare you off.
+Here’s a quick rundown with some helpful info.
+The full amounts and detailed instructions can be found further down in the recipe card.

 • Corn: Since you’ll be grilling it, you want it on the cob, but shucked